axem-solutions/dem/docs/installation.md

 !!! info

-    Currently only the Linux operating system is supported.
+    Currently only the Linux operating system and the Docker Container Engine is supported.

 ## Installation